icure/medtech-docs/sdks/references/classes/HealthcareElement.md

 • `Optional` **rev**: `string`

-The revision of the {{ healthcareElement }} in the database, used for conflict management / optimistic locking.
+The revision of the {{healthcareElement}} in the database, used for conflict management / optimistic locking.

 #### Defined in